Ear mites in cats: FAQ

 - having red and inflamed ears caused by extra wax and irritation

-- producing a black, dry ear discharge which can sometimes let off a bad smell
+- producing a black, dry ear discharge which can sometimes give off a bad smell

-Irritation in a cat’s ear can also be caused by allergies leading to an infection that can look similar to ear mites.
-So, it’s crucial that you get your pet to the vet for a proper diagnosis.
+Irritation in your cat’s ear can also be caused by allergies leading to an infection.
+This can look similar to ear mites, so it’s crucial that you get your pet to the vet for a proper diagnosis.

-Your vet will be able to examine your pet to decide whether your cat is suffering from:
+Your vet will examine your cat to decide whether they are suffering from:

 - a bacterial or yeast ear infection which can be related to an allergy